 At a cellular level, there are only a few mechanisms that damage the lamellae and basement membrane.
 But those mechanisms can be triggered in a number of ways.

-: avoiding high blood insulin levels; controlling cortisol/PPID, and appropriate hoof care.
-So focus on
+Prevention relies on: avoiding high blood insulin levels; controlling cortisol/PPID, and appropriate hoof care.

 DYHRE‐POULSEN, P., Smedegaard, H. H., Roed, J., & Korsgaard, E. (1994).
 Equine hoof function investigated by pressure transducers inside the hoof and accelerometers mounted on the first phalanx.
 Equine veterinary journal, 26(5), 362-366.

 Pollitt, C. C. (1992).
 Clinical anatomy and physiology of the normal equine foot.
 Equine Veterinary Education, 4(5), 219-224.

 Katz, L. M., & Bailey, S. R. (2012).
 A review of recent advances and current hypotheses on the pathogenesis of acute laminitis.
 Equine veterinary journal, 44(6), 752-761.

 Gauff, F., Patan‐Zugaj, B., & Licka, T. F. (2013).
 Hyperinsulinaemia increases vascular resistance and endothelin‐1 expression in the equine digit.
 Equine veterinary journal, 45(5), 613-618.